 Bottom line: Consumer-generated marketing creates trust and drives results.
 For scalable, authentic content that performs, agencies like inBeat help brands partner with real creators who resonate with audiences.

-Consumer generated marketing (CGM), also sometimes known as user-generated content (UGC), is a strategy where brands harness content created by their customers.
+Consumer-generated marketing (CGM), also sometimes known as user-generated content (UGC), is a strategy where brands harness content created by their customers.
 This includes product reviews, social media posts, unboxing videos, and more, all showcasing how people interact with the brand.

 Since the content comes directly from users, it feels more authentic and trustworthy than traditional advertising.
 By comparison, UGC can be created by influencers or professional content creators, too.
-From that point of view, CGM helps you build stronger connections with your audience and turns everyday customers into powerful advocates for the brand.

 Consumer-generated marketing offers a ton of perks for brands looking to build stronger connections with their audience.